OHDSI/SelfControlledCaseSeries/README.md

 System Requirements
 ===================
-Requires R (version 3.2.2 or higher).
+Requires R (version 4.0.0 or higher).
 Installation on Windows requires [RTools](https://cran.r-project.org/bin/windows/Rtools/).
 Libraries used in SelfControlledCaseSeries require Java.

 Installation
 ============

 1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including Java.

-2. In R, use the following commands to download and install MethodEvaluation:
+2. In R, use the following commands to download and install SelfControlledCaseSeries:

   ```r
   install.packages("remotes")